On superstatistics and black hole quasinormal modes: Black holes and non-extensive entropies that only depend on the probability.

-As we already mentioned, we are interested to determine $j_{min}$ for the non-extensive entropies.
-In order to achieve this, we start with the entropy in Eq.(\ref{OnE}).
+As we are interested in determining $j_{min}$ for the non-extensive entropies that only depend on the probability, we simply follow the same approach, but instead of using Shannon's entropy we use the entropy in Eq.(\ref{OnE}).

 Working in the microcanonical ensemble and assuming equipartition, the probability of finding the system in a particular state is equal to the inverse of the number of states, $p=p_l=\Omega^{-1}$.
-Then (\ref{OnE}) takes the form
+Then Eq.(\ref{OnE}) takes the form